‘The Walking Dead’ Season 7: Review Of Episode 12, ‘Say Yes’ [Opinion]

 Spoiler Alert: This review discusses Episode 12 (titled “Say Yes”) of AMC’s The Walking Dead Season 7.
 Please proceed with caution if you have not viewed this episode and wish to avoid spoilers.

 Many outlets who regularly review The Walking Dead are up in arms over whether Episode 12 managed to bring real emotion to the show or if it was just a series of what Games Radar called “exposition dumps.”
-However, what this episode of The Walking Dead did manage to do, at least, was to lighten the mood significantly, which will, hopefully, help raise this season up from its earlier depths of despair.
+However, what this episode of The Walking Dead did manage to do, at least, was to lighten the mood significantly which will, hopefully, help raise this season up from its earlier depths of despair.

 Rick Grimes (Andrew Lincoln) and Michonne (Danai Gurira) are out searching for weapons in order to complete a deal with the newest Walking Dead group so they can overpower Negan’s group.
-Being out on the road alone and in love does lighten the atmosphere somewhat, but viewers are on edge regardless.
-Their banter as they review the open road, added with their excitement at finding a facility that is loaded up with weapons, attempts to lull the audience into a false sense of security in Episode 12 of The Walking Dead.
+Being out on the road alone and in love, does lighten the atmosphere somewhat, but viewers are on edge regardless.
+Their banter as they review the open road, added with their excitement at finding a facility that is loaded up with weapons attempts to lull the audience into a false sense of security in Episode 12 of The Walking Dead.
 It is a trick that never quite works as fans of the show always expect the worst.

 But, as Walking Dead fans know, things are never rosy for long in this show.
 However, even when Rick and Michonne fall through the roof of the facility, things still look sweet with them landing safely on a mattress — and finding a huge cache of food in the process.